airslice/czml-writer-wiki/CZML/Packet.md

 **agi_conicSensor** - [[ConicSensor]]

 A conical sensor volume taking into account occlusion of an ellipsoid, i.e., the globe.
-The sensor is is positioned and oriented using the `position` and `orientation` properties.
+The sensor is positioned and oriented using the `position` and `orientation` properties.

 **agi_customPatternSensor** - [[CustomPatternSensor]]

 A custom sensor volume taking into account occlusion of an ellipsoid, i.e., the globe.
-The sensor is is positioned and oriented using the `position` and `orientation` properties.
+The sensor is positioned and oriented using the `position` and `orientation` properties.

 **agi_rectangularSensor** - [[RectangularSensor]]

 A rectangular pyramid sensor volume taking into account occlusion of an ellipsoid, i.e., the globe.
-The sensor is is positioned and oriented using the `position` and `orientation` properties.
+The sensor is positioned and oriented using the `position` and `orientation` properties.

 **agi_fan** - [[Fan]]